oliver32767/cork/readme.md

     $ ./cork.py example/service.py

 Now open up your web browser, and navigate to [http://localhost:7085/test](http://localhost:7085/test).
-You should see some test data formatted as xml displayed in your browser window.
+You should see some xml displayed in your browser window.
 That's all it takes!
 Press `ctrl + c` to stop the server.
 Run `./cork.py -h` for more information about cork's command line options.

 ### Describing a Service

-From here you should open `example/service.py` in your editor to see what a basic service looks likie when desccribed with cork/bottle.
+From here you should open `example/service.py` in your editor to see what a basic service looks likie when described with cork/bottle.
 See the [Examples](#examples) section for more examples of common tasks.
 For more information about how to use Bottle, consult the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html) (particularly the tutorial sections about [routing](http://bottlepy.org/docs/dev/tutorial.html#request-routing),